 Ph.D., Anthropology, 1994, SUNY Buffalo | With DAI since 1995

-Mike has conducted paleobotanical analysis since 1990 and has studied plant tissues from prehistoric and historic period sites throughout Arizona, New Mexico, and parts of Texas.
-His research interests include human-environment interaction, human behavioral ecology, food selection and consumption, and ethnicity in food preparation.
-In addition to client services, Mike is a principal investigator on an NSF-funded grant to study prehistoric subsistence and ecological change in southwestern New Mexico.
+Mike has conducted paleobotanical analysis since 1990 and has studied plant tissues from prehistoric and historic period sites throughout Arizona, New Mexico, and parts of New York and Texas.
+His research interests include human-environment interaction, human behavioral ecology, food selection and consumption, food sutainability, ethnicity in food preparation, military history, and industrial archaeology.

 email@example.com | Academia.edu